alexhalpin/tweet/README.md

 ## usage

 ```
-tweet "{TWEET}"
+python tweet.py "{TWEET}"
 ```

-or without quotes:
+or with the compiled binary:

 ```
 tweet {TWEET}